-This resolution commemorates 30 years of normalized diplomatic relations between the United States and Vietnam, celebrating the growth of their partnership while honoring shared history and committing to future cooperation.
+This resolution commemorates 30 years of normalized diplomatic relations between the United States and Vietnam, recognizing the deep, evolving partnership built on shared history and mutual goals.

 Jeff Merkley